rqlite/rqlite/README.md

 The use of the URL param `pretty` is optional, and results in pretty-printed JSON responses.

 ## Log Compaction
 rqlite does perform log compaction.
-After a specified number of changes to the log, rqlite snapshots the SQLite database.
+After a configurable number of changes to the log, rqlite snapshots the SQLite database.
 And at start-up rqlite loads any existing snapshot.

 ## Limitations
  * SQLite commands such as `.schema` are not handled.